dgroomes/macos-playground/seatbelt/README.md

 * [ ] SKIP (Answer: there is no Swift API.
 You could use `sandbox_init` but I won't) Explore programmatic seatbelting from within Swift instead of relying on `sandbox-exec`.
 There should be system APIs for this (perhaps `sandbox_init()`?).
 * [ ] Consider adding more sophisticated sandbox introspection - can we query specific entitlements or restrictions?
 Update: this is a bit hard. macOS doesn't have public APIs that indicate general seatbelting, but there is the `APP_SANDBOX_CONTAINER_ID` env var when using App Sandbox.
-* [ ] Demonstrate a more complex profile with conditional rules based on paths or other criteria.
+* [x] DONE Demonstrate a more complex profile with conditional rules based on paths or other criteria.
+Can we use Scheme-like code to get the current dir?
+   * Update.
+I think I'm happy enough to just parameterize something like the cwd.
-* [ ] I don't understand much of the SBPL file
+* [ ] I don't understand much of the SBPL file.
 * [x] ANSWERED: NO. Can seatbelt even restrict certain env vars?
 * [ ] Eventually consider how I would "graduate" to App Sandbox.
 Using seatbelt directly is good for learning the principles, but using it directly is deprecated.